Bad Moon Rising (Grimm): Viewers

-The episode was viewed by 4.67 million people, earning a 1.6/4 in the 18-49 rating demographics on the Nielson ratings scale, ranking first on its timeslot and sixth for the night in the 18-49 demographics behind a rerun of Mike & Molly, a rerun of The Big Bang Theory, a rerun of 2 Broke Girls, Hotel Hell, and Hell's Kitchen.
-This was a 5% decrease in viewership from the previous episode, which was watched by 4.90 million viewers with a 1.7/5.
-This means that 1.6 percent of all households with televisions watched the episode, while 4 percent of all households watching television at that time watched it.
+The episode was viewed by 4.67 million people, earning a Nielsen rating of 1.6/4 in the 18–49 demographic.
+It ranked first on its timeslot and sixth for the night in that demographic, behind reruns of Mike & Molly, The Big Bang Theory, and 2 Broke Girls, and episodes of Hotel Hell and Hell's Kitchen.
+This was a 5% decrease in viewership from the previous episode, which was watched by 4.90 million viewers with a 1.7/5 rating.